autumnai/leaf/README.md

 > See more Deep Neural Networks benchmarks on [Deep Learning Benchmarks][deep-learning-benchmarks-website].

 Leaf is portable.
-Run it on CPUs, GPUs, FPGAs, machines with an OS, or machines without one.
+Run it on CPUs, GPUs, and FPGAs, on machines with an OS, or on machines without one.
 Run it with OpenCL or CUDA.
 Credit goes to [Collenchyma][collenchyma] and Rust.